 LEARN TO SAIL AND STUDY WHALES

-Please check with Captain Kevin for the latest information.
+Please check with Captain Kevin with any questions.

 Have you ever thought of becoming a Marine Scientist, dreamed of being at sea, or of spending beautiful summer evenings with great friends, if so we’ve got your summer plans!